100% Irish Owned for 50 Years - Licence No. TA0054

 Aquamijas waterpark is nearby and with kamikaze slides, a wave pool, and an arcade, the children are bound to be happy!
 Also, just a 30-minute drive from the city is Castillo de Colomares – a picturesque castle which looks like it came straight from a fairy-tale!

 Being a coastal city, Malaga has a range of beaches to visit.
 El Palo beach is a great choice, with palm trees, sun loungers and umbrellas to rent, and kayaks to hire.
 For refreshments there are also barbeque huts selling fresh food and beverages.

 This city has plenty of shops to visit on most streets and squares.
 Whether you’re looking for boutiques, local craft shops, or shopping centres selling highstreet favourites or designer labels, you’re bound to find something.

 With a beautiful Mediterranean climate and over 300 days of sunshine a year, Malaga attracts millions of visitors a year.
 If you’re looking for hot weather, visit during July and August when temperatures average at 30 degrees – this is also the best time to go swimming in the sea.
 Spring time is milder making it ideal for tourists wanting to avoid summer heat whilst still enjoying the sunny weather.

 Malaga is only 1 hour ahead of Ireland.

-There are regular flights departing from Shannon, Cork, and Dublin to Malaga with a flight time of around 3 hours.
-Then, you can get to the city within just 25 minutes with a private transfer.
-A lot of getting around during your stay can be done by foot but you can also travel by bike, thanks to the brilliants cycle lane infrastructure, or take the efficient bus, train, and tram service.
+From the airport, you can get to the city within just 25 minutes with a private transfer.
+A lot of getting around during your stay can be done by foot but you can also travel by bike, thanks to the brilliant cycle lane infrastructure, or take the efficient bus, train, and tram service.